pratham1916/The-Return-Journey-Assignment/README.md

     npm install
     npm run dev
     ```

-## Testing
-Unit tests for the Redux slice and components have been written.
+4. Unit tests for the Redux slice and components have been written.
 To run the tests, use:
     ```bash
     npm test
     ```